NeverMendel/leetcode-export/README.md

 python leetcode-export --cookies {COOKIES}
 ```

-Using the interactive menu is to be preferred as it will avoid storing your cookies in the command history.
+Using the interactive menu is preferred as it will avoid storing your cookies in the command history.

 ## Filename template arguments